 If you’re wondering how to get a job in Canada, but not sure how, you’re in the right place.
-With focus and motivation, it’s possible to find the right jobs in Canada for you.
-But, it’s important to plan thoroughly so you can accomplish this crucial part of the moving process.
+With focus and motivation, it’s possible to find the right job in Canada for you.
+But, it’s important to plan thoroughly.

 These tips have been compiled based on our experience and lots of feedback from our loyal contributors.
 Please read them, understand them, and apply them, so you can plan for success and get a job in Canada.

 When you’re called for an interview, prepare using our article on the 57 interview questions you could be asked.

 2. Be selective

 In many professions, responding to online job ads is not a truly effective way to find jobs in Canada.
 Be selective in your job search.
 Do not blanket bomb 30 companies with the same resume and cover letter, as managers in companies talk to each other.
 This is a common mistake.
 Networking, cold calling, and informational interviews are much more effective ways to distribute your resume.

 3. Be enthusiastic